m7a/bo-lz4-ada/READMEx.md

 and intended formats to support, this check can happen at different times:

- * One variant is to check the value at the end of processing only (see example code `unlz4ada_singleframe.adb`).
-If end of frame is not checked explicitly, it may be reported by `No_Progress` exceptions in case an implementation which only expects to process a single LZ4 frame is passed data consisting of multiple frames.
+ * One variant is to check the value at the end of processing only (see example code `unlz4ada_simple.adb`).
+If end of frame is not checked explicitly, it may be reported by a `Data_Corruption` exception in case an implementation which only expects to process a single LZ4 frame is passed data consisting of multiple frames.
- * Alternatively, the value can be checked for each invocation of `Update` for cases where the application intends to decode multiple, consecutive LZ4 frames.
+ * Alternatively, the value can be checked for each invocation of `Update` for cases where the application intends to decode multiple, consecutive LZ4 frames by itself.
 An example of this variant can be found in file `test_unlz4ada/unlz4ada.adb`.
  * Some of the API uses may even work without calling the function at all.
 This is a viable option if the decompressed data's validity is checked externally